0653Jerico/Social-Links-Profile-Challenge/README.md

 ## Acknowledgments

-Big thanks to @danielmrz-dev and @DylandeBrujin for commenting useful information in my last challenge which helped me with this challenge.
+Big thanks to @danielmrz-dev, @DarkstarXDD and @DylandeBrujin for commenting useful information in my last challenge which helped me with this challenge.
 Big thanks also to Frontend Mentor for providing such a wonderful website where people can learn and be taught for free.